 7) Smile.
 The clichés just keep coming, but this one is legit too!
 Smiling, even when you don’t mean it, has been linked to the release of endorphins and serotonin (a neurotransmitter that boosts our mood).
 Forcing yourself to smile can actually make you feel a little more like smiling (or, at the very least, a little less like crying).
 It has to be a big smile though, that shows your teeth and uses your cheeks.
 Check out more about smiling here if you’re interested.

 8) Be honest.
 If you start to cry in front of friends, co-workers, or family they may want to support you (heck, sometimes strangers will even start offering support!).
-If you want their support, tell them.
-If you just want to be alone, tell them.
+Don't be afraid to tell them whether you're open to support or if you need a little space.
 Because we all work so hard to avoid emotions we don’t always know how to support each other.
 So you need to tell people what you need.
 If someone says something really dumb when they are trying to help (which inevitably someone will) try not to hold it against them.

 10) Play some happy music.
 We just posted on music as something that can have a real impact on your mood.
 Keep a playlist or CD of songs that cheer you up handy on your phone, computer, mp3 player, in your car, etc. Play to it when you need to cheer up and pull yourself together.
 Taking a break and listening to a happy song can sometimes be enough to regroup, wipe your tears, and go back to working, shopping, socializing, or whatever else you were doing.
 Check out our grief playlist post.

-Have some tips for coping with the dreaded public-meltdown?
+Have a tip for coping with the dreaded public-meltdown?
 Please share!
 Leave a comment.